Healing From Multiple Surgeries After Tackling Breast Cancer: Jenny’s Story

 The studio is 129 steps away from where I live – I counted!

 I have to admit that yes, I have missed classes.
 I get so eager to sign-up and make sure that I am scheduled that at times, I forget a class here and there.
-BUT, because it is so close, I try to go at least 5 times a week and often more than once a day.
+BUT, because the studio is so close, I try to go at least 5 times a week and often more than once a day.

 Since I am not working, Pilates has helped me to feel connected to my community and allows me to work hard with a strong group.
 I feel super blessed every time I walk into the studio and do my best.
 I look forward to working out each day.
 A challenge I have come to face would be my posture.
 It has gotten better due to Pilates and my core is getting stronger each day.
 I notice that I have more energy and stand taller!